-The unavailability of instant access to the instructor leads to the impression of instructor absence and that the content must be self-taught (Tichavsky et al., 2015).
-Furthermore, students taking courses online may feel somewhat detached since they often work alone at a computer and have to wait more extended periods of time for feedback and responses than in a face-to-face course (Berry, 2018).
-Pedagogical chatbots may alleviate this issue by interacting naturally with learners and through scaffolding students' understanding much like educators do (Winkler, et al., 2020).
+In online courses, the unavailability of instant access to the instructor leads to the impression of instructor absence and that the content must be self-taught (Tichavsky et al., 2015).
+Furthermore, students taking courses online may feel somewhat detached since they often work alone at a computer and have to wait for more extended periods of time for feedback and responses than in face-to-face courses (Berry, 2018).
+Pedagogical chatbots may alleviate this issue by interacting naturally with learners and through scaffolding students' understanding, much like educators do (Winkler, et al., 2020).
 While students enrolled in distance learning may feel isolated and prefer immediate feedback, research shows students prefer timely asynchronous communication over face-to-face meetings (Li, 2011).
-Pedagogical chatbots can offer instant feedback to questions while compiling a list of common inquiries for the instructor to act upon either through whole-class communication or revision of methodology.
+Pedagogical chatbots can offer instant feedback to questions while compiling a list of common inquiries for the instructor to use to inform whole-class instruction, communication, or revision of methodology.